DevExpress/devextreme-documentation/api-reference/10 UI Widgets/GridBase/1 Configuration/editing/confirmDelete.md

 ---
 ---
 ##### shortDescription
-Specifies if the confirmation is required when you delete a row.
+Specifies if the confirmation is required when a user deletes a row.

 ---
 <!-- Description goes here -->